wearebraid/vueformulate.com/docs/guide/validation/README.md

 validation errors change, instead `validation` events are fired even if the field errors are not currently visible due to the current `error-behavior`.
 :::

+## Error Behavior

+By default, validation error messages are not shown until the user’s focus leaves (technically a `blur` event) the current field.
+There are 3 modes of error behavior that can be set on your `FormulateInput`s:

+- `blur` (default): Shows applicable error messages when a user's focus leaves a field.
+- `submit`: Shows applicable error messages when the form is submitted.
+- `live`: Always shows applicable error messages.